Police help deliver the baby on I-93 on Christmas morning - Mash Viral

 Police help deliver the baby on I-93 on Christmas morning

+Police helped give birth to a baby on Interstate 93 just after midnight Christmas.

-Police helped give birth to a baby on Interstate 93 in the Concord, New Hampshire area, just after midnight Christmas.
+Police helped give birth to a baby on Interstate 93 just after midnight Christmas.

-The New Hampshire state police published the news of the delivery on social networks on Wednesday morning.
-The sergeant of state police.
-Vincent Grieco and soldier Ryan St. Cyr, as well as Boscawen police officer Ryan Nolan, helped welcome baby Dominic to the world.

-Officers then took a picture with the baby and his family in the hospital.

 .